A Case Study of An Innovative Campaign Against Domestic Violence

 It would be very valuable to follow-up on this campaign in one year and evaluate if 21 days of questions actually led to 365 days of action.
 I would also like to do more analysis on all the questions collected and learn more about who submitted, from where, what types of questions, and using what type of format.
 Collecting questions allows us to shape an agenda, but finding trends and patterns in who, what, where, where, and why would allow us to understand the problems on the agenda better.

-Also, I am interested to better understand why people submitted questions.
+Also, I am interested in better understanding why people submitted questions.
 “If you see the price of the MBTA going up and a poster or someone asks you to text your questions or comments about it, you will do it immediately.
 You do not need to trust who is asking you because the issue affects you directly and you see how.
 With something like domestic violence, people think it does not affect them and so they are not necessarily ready to submit a question.
 And for others they actually know someone who experienced it or were abused themselves and so it is too personal.
 You need to built trust with the ambassador to get that question,” explained Ester Lerra when I asked how the issue of domestic violence affected participation rates in the campaign.
 In a macro sense, it seems the technology to get the question only works when paired with face to face interaction.

 Because of the scope and timeline of this study, I could not adequately explore what compelled people to submit a question.
 However, when I asked my interviewees and others at meetings this question, the sentiment was largely the same: “I wanted to be part of something bigger.”